Blog

 • Data breaches affecting multiple user groups

-Hybrid Ecommerce Models
+Hybrid eCommerce Models

 Primary Risks: Stacked exposure

-Many modern ecommerce companies operate hybrid models, for example:
+Many modern eCommerce companies operate hybrid models, for example:

-• DTC + marketplace sales
+• DTC plus marketplace sales

-• Physical goods + subscription services
+• Physical goods plus subscription services

 • Commerce layered with software or analytics